 Once they reached the Big Daddy – June 17, 1673 – these two explorers traveled south all the way to the mouth of the Arkansas River (see map below).
-On that trip, Marquette and Joliet became two of the first Europeans to ever set foot on the eastern shores of the beautiful land we now call Iowa.
+On that trip, Marquette and Joliet became the first two Europeans to set foot on the eastern shores of the beautiful land we now call Iowa (June 25, 1673).

 (M-0003) Omaha, Nebraska: Iowa Day – September 21, 1898.
 This rare souvenir pin pictures the Iowa State Building on the Exposition fairgrounds.